-Seven Points of Satisfaction in buying HR Tech is a new webcast series based on a popular series written by William Tincup and Jeremy Ames and published by The HR Gazette.
+7 Points of Satisfaction in Buying HR Technology is a new webcast series based on a popular series written by William Tincup and Jeremy Ames and published by The HR Gazette.

 You’re listening to 7 points of satisfaction in buying HR technology supported by the HR Gazette and high-tech HR and now your host Jeremy Ames.